Edge-Learning-Machine/Desk-LM/README.md

 # Desk-LM
-Desk-LM is a python environment for training machine learning models.
+Desk-LM is a python environment for training machine learning models (and make predictions as well).
 It currently implements the following ML algorithms:

 - `Linear SVM`
 - `Decision Tree`